AbrahamGreenman/AbrahamGreenman/README.md

+I have held on to my righteousness, and I will not relent; my heart has not shamed me, I have not entertained any shameful thoughts, all my days.

-> “I persist in my righteousness and will not yield;
+> “I persist in my righteousness and will not relent;
-> I shall be free of reproach as long as I live.”
+> My heart has not shamed me all my days.”
 >
 > — Job 27:6